NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 <div class="intro-box">
   <img src="images/chapter0/Angular_logo.png" class="plain" alt="Angular logo">
   <p>[Angular JS](https://angularjs.org/) is one of the most popular open source JavaScript frameworks for application development.
-The latest version of Angular, [Angular 2](https://angular.io/), makes it possible to use Angular outside of a web browser, and developers at [Telerik](http://www.telerik.com/) (the company that created and maintains NativeScript) [have been working closely with developers at Google](https://docs.google.com/document/d/1J6fZcVbVa6uONVCJIox2A3Jn5TWgspLufmryfA1OXGk/edit#heading=h.trgonlvb0z3j) to make Angular 2 in NativeScript a reality.</p>
+The latest version of Angular, [Angular 2](https://angular.io/), makes it possible to use Angular outside of a web browser, and developers at [Telerik](http://www.telerik.com/)—the company that created and maintains NativeScript—[have been working closely with developers at Google](https://docs.google.com/document/d/1J6fZcVbVa6uONVCJIox2A3Jn5TWgspLufmryfA1OXGk/edit#heading=h.trgonlvb0z3j) to make Angular 2 in NativeScript a reality.</p>
 </div>

 <div class="intro-box">
   <img src="images/chapter0/NativeScript_Angular_logo.png" class="plain" alt="Angular logo">
   <p>The result is a software architecture that allows you to build mobile apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps, with the performance you’d expect from native code.
 Let’s look at how it all works by building an app.</p>
 </div>

-> **TIP**: Using Angular 2 with NativeScript is optional.
-If you’re looking for a tutorial on how to use NativeScript without Angular 2, head over to our other [Getting Started Guide](http://docs.nativescript.org/start/getting-started).

 ### What you're building